readytensor/rt_forecasting_neural_prophet/README.md

 - The data must be in CSV format.
 - The schema file must contain an idField and timeField columns.
-- The timeField data type must be either "DATE" or "INT".
+- The timeField data type must be either "DATE", "DATETIME" or "INT".
+[Click here for more information on dataset specifications](https://docs.readytensor.ai/category/forecasting)
 - The data type of the target field, past covariates and future covariates must be NUMERIC.
 - The train and test (or prediction) files must contain an ID field.
 The train data must also contain a target series.
 - The data need to be preprocessed because the implementation assumes the data is cleaned and has no missing values.